sstelfox/stelfox.net/content/notes/linux_hardening.md

 ## Updates

-Updates regardless of whether [KSplice][18] is being used should be done as soon as possible.
+Updates regardless of whether KSplice is being used should be done as soon as possible.
 For the most part there shouldn't be any reason not to update automatically unless you are using untrusted repositories.

-There is a daemon available [yum-updatesd][19] in the Fedora repositories which can be configured to notify administrators of new packages and optionally install them automatically.
+There is a daemon available yum-updatesd in the Fedora repositories which can be configured to notify administrators of new packages and optionally install them automatically.